beetbox/beets/docs/plugins/fetchart.rst

-Currently, this plugin searches for art in the local filesystem as well as on the Cover Art Archive, the iTunes Store (optionally), Amazon, AlbumArt.org, and Google Image Search (optionally), in that order.
+Currently, this plugin searches for art in the local filesystem as well as on the Cover Art Archive, the iTunes Store (optionally), Amazon, AlbumArt.org, and Google Image Search, in that order.

 When looking for local album art, beets checks for image files located in the same folder as the music files you're importing.
 Beets prefers to use an image